-Annual APAP Awards
+APAP Annual Awards

 Who are the leaders you look to for innovation, knowledge and outstanding professionalism in the performing arts world?
 The APAP Awards Program is a long-standing tradition that honors, celebrates and recognizes colleagues each year at the APAP|NYC conference.
 APAP members are invited to nominate managers, artists, agents, presenters, organizations and individuals for recognition as trailblazers who have made significant contributions to the performing arts.

-To nominate an individual or organization for a 2013 APAP Award, you must be a member of APAP, but your nominee is not required to be a member.
+To nominate an individual or organization for a 2017 APAP Award, you must be a member of APAP, but your nominee is not required to be a member.

-for achievement in the performing arts
+Award of Merit for achievement in the performing arts

 Awarded to an individual whose genius, energy and excellence have defined or redefined an art form for today's audiences.
 In previous years, organizations, which had a profound and lasting effect on the performing arts, also were eligible for this award.

 Sidney R. Yates Advocacy Award for outstanding advocacy on behalf of the performing arts

 Fan Taylor Distinguished Service Award for exemplary service to the field of professional presenting

 William Dawson Award for Programmatic Excellence for sustained achievement in programming